 Spark Read CSV file into DataFrame

-In this tutorial, you will learn how to read a single file, multiple files, all files from a local directory into DataFrame, and applying some transformations finally writing DataFrame back to CSV file using Scala.
+In this tutorial, you will learn how to read a single file, multiple files, and all files from a local directory into Spark DataFrame, apply some transformations, and finally write DataFrame back to a CSV file using Scala.

-Note: Spark out of the box supports to read files in CSV, JSON, TEXT, Parquet, and many more file formats into Spark DataFrame.
+Note: Spark out of the box supports reading files in CSV, JSON, TEXT, Parquet, Avro, ORC and many more file formats into Spark DataFrame.

 Table of contents: